 Pippa Passes, KY

-Among the top free online colleges in the country, Alice Lloyd College is a private work college.
+Alice Lloyd College is a private work college among the top free online colleges in the country.
 Its mission is to educate qualified people of the Appalachia region for leadership positions.
-Taught with Christian values, high-quality education is offered to students regardless of their financial situation.
+Taught with Christian values, students receive a high-quality education regardless of their financial situation.
 The college emphasizes liberal arts.
 It also serves the community and mountain region through outreach programs.
 It is one of the few schools in the country that offers online courses and online degrees specifically designed to help students cut down on student debt.
 Qualified college students can receive financial aid through the Appalachian Leaders College Scholarship.
 This award covers tuition for up to 10 semesters.
 That’s more than enough time to earn a free online degree and graduate debt free.
-The scholarship amount is based upon each student’s financial need and covers the cost of tuition for online programs.
+The scholarship amount is based on each student’s financial need and covers the cost of tuition for online programs.

 #24 Berea College

 Berea College is a private Christian school.
 It offers high-quality education to help students pursue their personal, academic, and professional goals.
 Shaped by Christian values, it provides online courses and free online degrees with educational opportunities for students.
-These students are primarily from Appalachia who have limited economic resources.
+These students are primarily from Appalachia and have limited economic resources.
 Berea’s No-Tuition Promise guarantees that students get the world-class education they need without paying tuition.
-On average, Berea students spend about $1,000 toward housing, meals, and fees.
+Berea students spend about $1,000 toward housing, meals, and fees.
 They can also receive financial assistance for books available.
-With free college tuition, students can focus on their goals without worrying about college debt.
+Free college tuition allows students to focus on their goals without worrying about college debt.